EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 This condition sets the `Alias Address` whose ownership has to be provided to unlock the `Foundry Output`.
 As part of the chain constraints, the latter address it is not allowed to change in future transitions of the output.
-Due to that, a `Foundry Output` is always controlled by the same `Alias Address` that was set at its creation.
+Due to that, a `Foundry Output` is always controlled by the same `Alias Address` that was set at the chain creation.

 As an example, the developer of the client Dapp will have to create a `Foundry Output` that mints a certain amount of `Native Tokens`.
 The different clients can choose to buy the tokens from the developer to recognize the good(bad) behavior of the IoT devices.